hajime651118/covid19-public/CONTRIB.md

 ### Vaccination

-1) Data on those positive/hospitalised/dead but vaccinated
+1) Data on those positive/hospitalised/death/icu/vent with non, 1st_completed, 2nd_completed
 2) Vaccinations (partial and full) by age, sex, and date.

 ### Mobility and Contact Tracing